Fundacion-de-Neurociencias/GeneForge/README.md

 # GeneForge

-**GeneForge** is a powerful multimodal transformer-based model designed for the generation and editing of genetic sequences.
-Originally focused on DNA, **GeneForge** now supports DNA, RNA, and protein sequence design, providing the tools for designing **personalized gene therapies** across multiple biological levels.
+**GeneForge** is a powerful multimodal transformer-based model designed for the **generation, editing, and regulation of genetic sequences**.
+Originally focused on DNA, GeneForge now supports **DNA, RNA, protein, and enhancer sequence design**, making it a versatile tool for engineering **personalized gene therapies** and **cellular programming** across multiple biological levels.

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)